 “The Luckiest Fishing Village in the World” needs no introduction.
-Located in Florida’s Panhandle, Destin boasts access to shallow bays, productive reefs, and the deep waters of the Gulf of Mexico.
+Located on the Florida Panhandle, Destin boasts access to shallow bays, productive reefs, and the deep waters of the Gulf of Mexico.
 A Destin fishing adventure, therefore, has something for everyone!
 Go after a range of species unimaginable almost anywhere else as you embark on the angling experience of a lifetime.

 With so much to talk about, it’s difficult to cover everything this world-famous town has to offer.
 But we’ll try to make sure that you know everything there is about fishing in Destin in this post.
 Read on to discover all about the fish species, sweet spots, and even the town’s fishing tournaments.
 When you’re done with reading, you’ll be ready to get on the water.